Biden expected to sign new executive order on gun control

 “He saved lives.
 It’s time we do the same as well,” Biden said in his speech to Congress.
 “Ban assault weapons once and for all.”

 But his power is limited to go beyond bipartisan legislation passed by Congress last summer, the most sweeping gun violence bill in decades.
-It followed the killing of 19 students and two teachers at a Uvalde, Texas, elementary school.
+It followed the killings last year of 10 shoppers at a Buffalo, New York, grocery store and 19 students and two teachers at a Uvalde, Texas, elementary school.

 “Too many lives have been taken by gun violence,” White House press secretary Karine Jean-Pierre said.
 “But he believes we need to do more.
 You’ll hear him call on Congress to take action and not to stop … that we need to continue.”